Silver Line (Washington Metro): Route

 In Phase 2, the Silver Line continues west in the Dulles Access Road's median until the airport.
 Along the way, four additional stations were built with platforms in the median of the road and a faregate and pedestrian bridges to parking areas elevated above the highway.
 In anticipation of the station being built, Fairfax County constructed a 1,750-space parking garage with ramps to Dulles Access Road's toll lanes in 1999, and this facility was used for bus commuters on an interim basis during Phase 2 construction.
 The garage drew criticism because of alleged construction flaws.
 Upon reaching the airport, the track rises up on a viaduct which follows the path of the arrivals driveway of the airport terminal to a station located away from the terminal that is accessible by a pedestrian tunnel.
 The track leaves the station near the airport hotel and economy parking lots and heads north parallel to the main runways.
 A storage yard and maintenance facility branches off to the west occupying the airport's buffer zone north of the end of its major runways.
 The final two stops are in the median of the Dulles Greenway, serving the Ashburn suburb.
 Hence, the line is expected to draw both airport traffic and commuters from the far western suburbs of Washington.
 D.C..
 Buses previously provided these users with limited public transportation.
 In contrast, the Silver Line will eventually provide trains once every six minutes during rush hours and once every fourteen minutes during non-rush hours.

 Rolling stock

 Metro's new 7000-series cars were ordered at a price of $3 million per car,.
 The Dulles Corridor Metrorail Project required 128 new cars: 64 for Phase 1, and another 64 for Phase 2.
 Additional cars were ordered to replace aging 1000-series cars and to accommodate ridership growth.
 The contract was signed on July 2, 2010, for 428 cars.

 Stations

-Stations are listed by their approved names.
+Stations are listed from west to east.